 Have you heard that probate should be considered a last resort?
 You’re not alone.
 Many people push aside issues related to estate planning and consider it complicated and time consuming.
 We can help.
 The time following a loved one’s death can be overwhelming, and we want to help you decrease the burden of estate matters.
-Our firm understands the complicated Las Vegas probate process and can help you avoid potential pitfalls and so as to avoid unforeseen consequences.
+Our Las Vegas probate attorneys understand the complicated probate process and can help you avoid potential pitfalls and so as to avoid unforeseen consequences.

 Following a loved one’s death, if there is no trust or other estate planning mechanism in place, the deceased’s estate will be placed through probate.
 This process determines the two major financial matters that occur when a person dies, which are to (1) pay off the deceased’s debts and (2) distribute assets to the deceased’s beneficiaries.
 Probate law is a complicated area of law, and can involve issues related to federal and state taxation, real estate, estate planning, competency, employee benefits, insurance and business operations.
 Due to the fact that probate covers so many complex areas, families usually turn to experienced attorneys for their probate legal matters.
 The attorneys of Ghandi Deeter Blackham Law Offices are well-equipped to handle your probate matters.

 These are the typical steps that occur during the probate process:

 - The court appoints an estate representative.

 - The representative takes an oath to administer the estate pursuant to the laws of that state.

 - The court issues the representative “letters”, which give the representative permission to act on behalf of the deceased person.

 - The representative executes an asset inventory.

 - The representative sells any real estate or other property.

 - A notice is published and sent to all creditors of the estate.
 This notice is typically published for two to three months.